5 Ways to Keep Your PC in Good Order: Part 1

 The difficulty is that, as you put more and more into the bin, the icon doesn’t change any further.
 So a recycle bin with just one item in it looks just the same as a recycle bin that’s got hundreds in it.

-And a recycle bin with hundreds of items in it, or even ten big ones, can slow down your computer significantly.
+And a recycle bin with hundreds of items in it, or even ten big ones, can slow down your computers performance significantly.
 So it’s good practice to empty it regularly – at least every month.
 To do this, just put your mouse over the recycle bin and click the right hand mouse-button.

 Just click, and you’re done.